gcollazo/es6-module-transpiler-brunch/README.md

 ```

 ## How the plugin works
-This [Brunch](http://brunch.io) plugin will take all files under the `app` directory and pass them through the `es6-module-transpiler`.
-The modules are being compiled to CommonJS modules.
+The plugin will take all files ending in `*.js` under the `app` directory and pass them through the `es6-module-transpiler` and compiled as CommonJS modules.

 ## Plugin Config
 The plugin has two configuration options you can add to your project's `config.coffee`: `match` which is a regex used to decide what files to compile and `debug` which will `console.log` debugging info when the plugin runs.